How Important is Training Your Eyes for Table Tennis?

 I am always looking for marginal gains so if reaction speed is developmentally limited, then how can we develop something else to aid our reaction?
 And the answer is simple, by using our eyes!
 I was doing a few eye developmental training myself but I had not dived deep enough.
 After the course, I truly grasped the importance and how exactly to execute certain drills for fast and noticeable benefits in sport (table tennis) and life.
-Going to Steve’s, course reinforced things that I learnt over time but the course also enhanced my knowledge and understanding of how important our vision truly is.
-I walked away a wiser man and a coach that can deliver specific eye training to my players which can enhance their games.
+Going to Steve’s, course reinforced things that I learned over time but the course also enhanced my knowledge and understanding of how important our vision truly is.
+I walked away, a wiser man and a coach that can deliver specific eye training to my players which can enhance their games.

 Taking Vision training into the practice hall

-As of last weekend I have taken Steve’s vision training into the hall and it will remain in my warm-up routine for life.
+As of last weekend, I have taken Steve’s vision training into the hall and it will remain in my warm-up routine for life.
 I have adapted a few of the training systems to suit my players and some new personal concepts but the general vision training in my view it’s a wonderful (Marginal Gain) of which I will always use from now on.

 If you want to learn more contact Steve Brunskill – 01642 827282 / 07595641751.
 Email: info@swervettc.

-In the meantime I suggest for all players and coaches to open their eyes if they truly want to enhance themselves or their players.
+In the meantime, I suggest for all players and coaches to open their eyes if they truly want to enhance themselves or their players.